${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

 It is widely believed by scientists that the organization and operation of our universe follow certain symmetry patterns and principles.
-These symmetry structures in physics lead to profound implications, such as the existence of conservation laws \cite{enwiki:1098483832}.
+These symmetry structures in physics lead to profound implications, such as the existence of conservation laws.
 When done properly, artificial intelligence (AI) can and has already benefited tremendously from exploiting these symmetries, with perhaps the most well-known example of convolutional neural networks (CNNs) being translation invariant to the input images \cite{Goodfellow-et-al-2016}.
-In this paper, we focus on cooperative multi-agent reinforcement learning (MARL) problems, where symmetry structures are also prevalent.
-Consider the example where a team of agents aims to cover a number of landmarks, a cooperative MARL benchmark task \cite{lowe2017multi}.
-The agents' best search directions should be rotated correspondingly if we rotate all the agents and landmarks but will remain the same if we translate them in the same direction.
-Although prevalent, multi-agent symmetries are relatively underexplored with a few recent sporadic works \cite{yang2018mean,pol2022multiagent,chen2022communicationefficient}.
-Our research question arises naturally: how can we improve the learning efficiency of cooperative MARL problems by exploiting the inherent symmetry structures therein, if any?
+Symmetries have also been identified and exploited for single-agent reinforcement learning (RL), where symmetric state-action pairs essentially define a homomorphism from the original Markov decision process (MDP) to a smaller abstract MDP \cite{ravindran2001symmetries}, which has been recently shown to be effective for deep single-agent RL \cite{van2020mdp,wang2022so,zhao2022integrating,mondal2022eqr,nguyen2023equivariant}.

-Our work answers this question with a focus on Euclidean symmetries, i.e., distance-preserving transformations in Euclidean space such as rotations, translations, reflection, etc. Intuitively, MARL problems exhibit Euclidean symmetries whenever coordinate frames are used to provide references for the agents and their environment, because Euclidean transformations (e.g., rotations) can be simply viewed as being applied to the reference frames, without changing the essence of the agents and environment.
-Therefore, Euclidean symmetries are prevalent in many applications situated in 2D/3D spaces, such as multi-robot systems, video games, materials design, etc.
+In this paper, we are interested in cooperative multi-agent reinforcement learning (MARL) problems, where symmetry structures are also prevalent and often exist in two forms.
+The first form is permutation invariance which exists if agents are homogenous in terms of their effects on state dynamics and reward function, which has been well-studied in prior works, including both formalisms \cite{nguyen2017policy,yang2018mean,chen2022communicationefficient} and algorithmic techniques such as actor parameter sharing \cite{lowe2017multi,rashid2020monotonic,chen2022communicationefficient}, permutation-invariant centralized critics \cite{liu2020pic}, and mean-filed approximation \cite{yang2018mean}.
+We focus on the second form of Euclidean symmetries, including transformations of translation, rotation, and reflection, which exist if the MARL problem is situated in an Euclidean space.
+Intuitively, MARL problems exhibit Euclidean symmetries whenever coordinate frames are used to provide references for the agents and their environment, because Euclidean transformations can be simply viewed as being applied to the reference frames, without changing the essence of the agents and environment.
+We are particularly dealing with 3D Euclidean, i.e., ${\rm E}(3)$, multi-agent symmetries, which are prevalent in applications grounded in the physical world.